BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3potatohead.md

   1. Click Compare (below the green button)
   1. Change the "base fork" to your Fork repository
   1. Click "compare across forks"
-  1. Change the "head fork" to the ohiofi repository
+  1. Change the "head fork" to the BradleyCodeU repository
   1. Create pull request, name it update or whatever, then Merge and Confirm

 More info here: [https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser)